nikeee/pixlib/README.md

-Simple an fast image processing using .NET.
+Simple and fast image processing using .NET.